ar33zy/ar33zy.github.io/_posts/2020-04-17-htb-traverxec.md

 ---
 layout: single
 title:  "HTB Writeup - Traverxec"
 excerpt: "Traverxec is one of the beginner friendly boxes in HTB.
-This machine hosts a webserver vulnerable to remote code execution, exposes a backup SSH private key for user pivot, and allowing a non-privileged user invoke journalctl as root leading to machine pwn."
+This machine is hosting a webserver vulnerable to remote code execution, exposing a backup SSH private key for user pivot, and allowing a non-privileged user invoke journalctl as root leading to machine pwn."
 date: "2020-04-17"
 classes: wide
 categories: